Chariot-UHCW/AutoHotkey-Scripts/readme.md

 All info is in the Master script!
+It's important to read there before running anything.